 How to Choose a No-Trading-Fee Stock Trading App

-This article will not make any recommendations about what kind of stocks or other instruments people should invest in.
-Instead I will describe how the different no-trading-fee apps currently operate and thus which one is best for any given type of investor.
+This article will not make any recommendations about what kind of stocks or other financial assets you should invest in.
+Instead, it describes how the different no-trading-fee apps currently operate and which ones are best for different types of investors.
 I base my comments upon the terms of service and my experiences using each app.
-I continue to currently use RobinHood, M1 Finance, and Alfa Invest -- and have previously used Stash and Webull.
+I continue to use RobinHood, M1 Finance, and Alfa Invest, and I have previously used Stash and Webull.

 A number of companies have attempted to attract these customers by using different methods of monetization and eliminating trading fees entirely.
 These companies typically support trading through a simple app and provide a simplified service with limited options and customer support.
-However each of these app works rather differently and so is better suited to a different kind of customer.
+Each of these apps works differently, so each is best suited to a different kind of customer.

-M1 is an app that will allow a disciplined investor, interested in high value and expensive stocks, maximize their profit.
+M1 is an app that will allow a disciplined investor interested in high value and expensive stocks to maximize their profit.
 Ask yourself:

 - Do I already have a clear idea of how much of my income I plan to invest and no trouble putting this money aside?